 Read the full guide on CoinAPI’s cryptocurrency data API

 Market Data API offers historical and real-time data from multiple exchanges.
 It provides quotes, trades, indexes, order books, and the ability to track many cryptocurrencies’ prices in one place.
+The data includes essential metrics such as opening, high, low, closing prices, and specifically, volume data.
 The data is standardized, which means it’s in a consistent format across different exchanges, making it easier to use and analyze.

 Another advantage is that you don’t have to spend developer hours on integration and maintaining connections.
 CoinAPI connects to exchanges via REST APIs, Websockets, or the FIX protocol, regardless of which one the exchange supports.
 It’s also responsible for high-level maintenance and ensuring a minimum latency in the transfer of real-time data.